youssefarafat/Trace_Ridges/README.md

 uiopen('/Users/youssefarafat/Documents/GitHub/Trace_Ridges/ImagesforAnalysis/image1.png',1)

-you can load an image as such
+you can load an image as such:

 dataIn = imread('/Users/youssefarafat/Documents/GitHub/Trace_Ridges/ImagesforAnalysis/image1.png')

 This will open and read any .png, .tif and .jpg image.